 His Synopsis: My PhD research is focused on the Fairtrade system and how market regulation through the Fairtrade price has the potential to reshape the market experience of poor and marginalised agricultural producers.
 This is a form of private governance that mimics some of the broader social structures of neoliberalism whilst at the same time challenging a number of neoliberal political logics.
 In this way it holds distinct possibilities for creating a fairer global economic system and more just outcomes within the sphere of international trade.
 However, to fully exploit this potential, I argue, it is necessary for more attention to be paid to the group of upper-middle-income economies of the Global North that are currently excluded from the Fairtrade system as producers.
 I use the example of Serbia as one of these producer-excluded countries to challenge the current limits of the Fairtrade system and to show how the capacity of that system to influence market outcomes would be extended through the development of a Fairtrade-like system on the national level.

-Tobias Pforr is currently a Postdoctoral Research Fellow on the FATHUM project at the University of Reading, following two successful stints as a Teaching Fellow at the University of Warwick and a year as an Institute of Advanced Study Early Career Fellow and research fellowships at both Warwick Business School and University College London.
+Tobias Pforr is currently a Postdoctoral Research Fellow on the FATHUM project at the University of Reading, following two successful stints as a Teaching Fellow at the University of Warwick, a year as an Institute of Advanced Study Early Career Fellow and research fellowships at both Warwick Business School and University College London.
 From June 2018 he is employed as the sole social scientist on a NERC-funded project called Forecasts for Anticipatory Humanitarian Action.
 He started his PhD programme in October 2011 on an Erasmus Mundus GEM School studentship under co-supervision between Warwick and Libera Università Internazionale degli Studi Sociali Guido Carli di Roma.
 His co-supervisor at LUISS was Sebastiano Maffettone.
 His thesis is entitled, 'Meaning Construction and the Socialisation of Economic Ideas: An Autobiographical Approach'.
 He is currently an Early Career Fellow at the Institute of Advanced Study at the University of Warwick.